pranathigr11/movie-search-app/README.md

 ## 📸 Screenshots

-> *Please ensure you have a folder named `screenshots` in your root directory containing these images.*

 ### 1. Home Page & Hero Banner

 *Features a dynamic Hero Banner that changes based on trending movies, plus a smart search bar and genre filters.*

 ![Home Page](./screenshots/home.png)

 ### 2. Top Rated by Language

 *A specialized feature to filter top 100 movies in English, Hindi, Kannada, Tamil, Malayalam, Spanish, and Turkish.*

 ![Top Rated Page](./screenshots/top-rated.png)

 ### 3. Favorites (Watchlist)

 *Users can save movies to a personal list.
 Data is persisted using LocalStorage.*

 ![Favorites Page](./screenshots/favorites.png)

 ---